sravalika94/apex-internship-task-1/README.md

 **NOTE**
 This index  named files which I used as basics for web development.
-This is first task in ApexPlanet.
+This is first task in ApexPlanet internship.